 Admission into the clinical portion of the program will be on a selective basis and will occur each year.
-During the month of June, a selection committee composed of the Chair of the Department of Allied Health, the Director of the Radiologic Technology Program, and members of the faculty will review applications and make selection decisions based on eligibility of applicants.
+During the month of June, a selection committee composed of the Director of the Radiologic Technology Program and members of the faculty will review applications and make selection decisions based on eligibility of applicants.